Personal Loans for Students

 - Limited flexibility: Repayment options for private loans are far less flexible than federal student loans.
 Private loans don’t come with income-driven repayment plans or loan forgiveness

-- Higher interest rates: Federal student loans typically have the lowest interest rates available.
+- Higher interest rates: Student loan interest rates for federal student loans are typically the lowest interest rates available.
 As of mid-2023, federal student loans ranged from 5% to 8.05% (fixed).
 At the same time, the average APR on a 24-month personal loan was 11.48%.
 Plus, unlike most federal student loans, private loans may have variable interest rates, meaning they can increase over time.

 - No grace period: For federal student loans, payments aren’t due until after you graduate or leave school, and some aren’t even due until six or nine months later.
 With traditional personal loans, payments start right away.